Sudbury Rainbow Crime Stoppers’ Youth Opioid Awareness Campaign

 The Illegal Dumping Campaign will consist of three phases.
 In Phase 1 we will conduct survey research to determine the scope of the problem in our region and to identify illegal dumping hotspots.
 During Phase 2 we will erect signs advising citizens that illegal dumping is a crime and how to report it in hotspots identified during Phase 1.
 During Phase 3 we will mobilize our volunteers to assist local environmental groups to clean up waste on our land and in our lakes and waterways.

 You can do something to stop illegal dumping in our community!
-We encourage you to click the link and complete the Illegal Dumping Survey.
-It only takes a few minutes and the entire community will benefit from the information gleaned by the survey.
-The resulting report will bring awareness to the problem.
+The resulting report from the survey results will bring awareness to the problem.
 The survey results will also determine where we erect signs during Phase 2, so this is your chance to have your voice heard!

 For more information about the campaign or how to volunteer please contact us below.